 Even when women and girls report various forms of violence to the police, physical violence is usually recorded while sexual violence is often overlooked and not therefore recorded.

 Particularly problematic provisions in law and practice which serve to deny justice to survivors are regarding initiating an investigation into certain crimes of sexual violence only upon a victim’s claim (“private’’ or “public-private prosecutions”) and allowing reconciliation for these crimes.
 These allow local law enforcement authorities not only to discourage survivors from filing such a claim but also to close investigations if the survivor withdraws her claim for any reason, or is pressured into reconciliation by the perpetrator.
 The Committee on the Elimination of Discrimination against Women (CEDAW) has found this to be the case in Kyrgyzstan, for example, where it conducted an inquiry into bride kidnapping and in September 2018 strongly recommended mandatory prosecution of rape by the authorities (“ex officio”).

-The 15 former Soviet Union countries inherited large, if not all, parts of the criminal codes from the Soviet period, including similar structure, legal concepts and definitions.
-Equality Now’s hope therefore, is that positive reform in one country could inspire and support further reform in a neighboring country, as we witnessed in several Middle Eastern countries in 2017 and 2018 with the repeal of similarly modelled rape exemption laws in Tunisia, Jordan, Lebanon, and Palestine.
+The 15 former Soviet Union countries inherited large, if not all, parts of the criminal codes from the Soviet period, including similar structure, legal concepts, and definitions.
+Equality Now’s hope, therefore, is that positive reform in one country could inspire and support further reform in a neighboring country, as we witnessed in several Middle Eastern countries in 2017 and 2018 with the repeal of similarly modeled rape exemption laws in Tunisia, Jordan, Lebanon, and Palestine.

 This mapping of existing legal frameworks, in collaboration with organizations and activists across the region, will provide a base of evidence for us to develop advocacy strategies with partners calling for legal reform based on international and regional human rights law and standards and to plan future joint campaign activities.